lakowske/github-webhook-deployer/README.md

 Somewhere in the cloud there are two copies of a server, production and development.
 The production branch is in ~/production and the development is in ~/development.
-Both servers are started using the daemon manager forever.
+Both servers are started using the daemon manager foreverjs.

 Now a developer wants to make some changes to the code.
-The developer does a checkout of the development branch on his local laptop/workstation, runs the server locally and makes some changes.
-The developer can then push his/her changes to github.
+The developer does a checkout of the development branch on their local laptop/workstation, they run the server locally and make some changes.
+The developer can then push the changes to github.

-Github webhooks broadcast his/her change event to the production and development servers in the cloud.
+Github webhooks broadcast the developer's change event to the production and development servers in the cloud.
 The development server sees the update, pulls in the changes and restarts.
 The developer can now test the changes on development server in the cloud.